3 Tips to Optimise Your Daily Huddles

 So let’s discuss a few key considerations that will optimise your daily huddles.

-1) Focus on Structure and Content of Daily Huddles
+1) Focus on Structure and Content

 The structure and content of the board is our first consideration.
 We must ensure that the content is meaningful and tailored for the audience.
 After all, the meeting is designed to promote engagement with a functional team and facilitate a good quality flow of information.
 This starts with consultation with, and inclusion of, the team in developing the content prior to implementation.
 Once implemented and functioning this should be an ongoing process with a visual board evolving multiple times.